slamdunkorchid/cubrid-testtools/doc/shell_long/README.md

 ## 4.1 Daily regression test
-When the build server has a new build, a shell_long test will be executed.
+When the build server has a new build, a shell_long test can be executed.
 If there is something wrong and need to run shell_long test again, you can send a test message.
 ### Send a test message
 1. go to controller node, check `~/CTP/conf/shell_template_for_shell_long.conf`.
 This config file is only for regression test.
 We usually don't modify it except we have new test nodes.
 2. login `message@192.168.1.91` and send test message.